vivekapplications/docsify-webpage/README.md

 ### Configuration options in docsify

-> Docsify provides a range of configurations options so that the user can customize the behavior and appearance of his webpage.
+> Docsify provides a range of configuration options so that the user can customize the behavior and appearance of his webpage.
 > Some of these configuration options are explain below:

 **Main Configuration**